niofis/XPSeed/README.md

 },'user');
 ```

-Controller whose action name is index can be called either with or without the 'index' action name specified.

 Router are created in the 'routes.js' file, where you specify the action name and other parameters, either optional or required, and simply map them to the controller created previously.

 ```javascript